tsubik/tsubik.github.io/_posts/2015-11-03-retain-old-family-photos-using-nodejs-and-imagemagick.md

 ## Post Production

-Sometimes I need to discard a few of result pictures because of additional "subpictures" extracted from the original one.
+Sometimes I need to discard a few of the result pictures because of additional "subpictures" extracted from the original one.
 There is an option for the multi-crop script to discard images smaller than a given size.
 You have to be careful scanning small pictures, though.

-I found [Google Photos][google_photos] pretty robust for simple post production, including applying automatic filters and deskewing if the script doesn't work perfectly.
+I found [Google Photos][google_photos] pretty robust for simple post-production, including applying automatic filters and deskewing if the script doesn't work perfectly.

 ## Things to do

 Port to Windows.
 I have windows machine somewhere ;].
-I will update this post after it is done.
+I will update this post afterwards when it's done.

 ## Conclusions

-I find this approach pretty fast and good enough according to my needs.
+I find this approach pretty fast and good enough for my needs.
 Maybe You Guys know a better and also FREE way?
 Let me know in the comments.

 [fred_scripts]: http://www.fmwconcepts.com/imagemagick/
 [chokidar]: https://github.com/paulmillr/chokidar